Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/architectures/cnn/MobileNets/MobileNetV1.md

 ### 3.1.
 Depthwise Separable Convolution

-> The MobileNet model is based on depthwise separable convolutions which is a form of factorized convolutions which factorize a standard convolution into a depthwise convolution and a 1x1 convolution called a pointwise convolution.
+> The MobileNet model is based on depthwise separable convolutions which is a form of factorized convolutions which factorize a standard convolution into a `depthwise convolution` and a 1x1 convolution called a `pointwise convolution`.

 > A standard convolution both filters and combines inputs into a new set of outputs in one step.
 The depthwise separable convolution splits this into two layers, a separate layer for filtering and a separate layer for combining.